 Her chamber music partners have included members of the New York Philharmonic, the Berlin Philharmonic, the Chamber Music Society of Lincoln Center and the Metropolitan Opera Orchestra.

 In 2001 she was appointed principal cellist of the Orchestra of the Deutsche Oper Berlin under music director Christian Thielemann.
-Three years later she left this position to pursue less conventional musical interests including her brother’s instrumental rock band, Cheah.
+Three years later she left this position to play in her brother’s rock band.
 During this time she co-founded Trio Grand Cru, a piano trio with a touch of cabaret and a repertoire of film music, jazz and tango.
 The trio performed at such venues as the Laeiszhalle Hamburg, Philharmonie Berlin, the Bar jeder Vernunft in Berlin and the Köstritzer Zeltfestival in Weimar.
 During the 2005/2006 and 2010/2011 seasons, she returned to conventionality, serving as principal cellist of the Staatskapelle Berlin under Daniel Barenboim.

 As guest principal cellist, Elena has performed and toured with the Concertgebouworkest, the Mahler Chamber Orchestra, Camerata Bern, the Tonhalle Orchestra Zürich and the Bach Collegium Stuttgart.
 Tours with these ensembles and the Staatskapelle Berlin have taken her all over Europe and to Japan, Korea, Mexico, and the United States.